 Another significant difference between ASP.NET and PHP is its security option.
 Both platforms provide developers with security functions, but the software includes specialized security features, including SQL injection.

 This means that you will have the work done so that PHP provides the tool.
 If I were going for ASP.NET security-wise, ASP.NET was a good choice.
 The PHP developers have the means to build their apps securely.
-Unfortunately, most PHP developers have no problem with this, so vulnerable applications are created.
+However, most PHP developers have no problem with this, so vulnerable applications are created.

 PHP vs. ASP.NET: Community Support